jjonescz/awe/docs/dev/env.md

 ## GPU on Gradient.run

 When GPU is needed, [Gradient.run](https://gradient.run/) cloud can be used.
-Since it does not support direct SSH connections, a little trick is needed.
+Since it does not support direct SSH connections, a little trick is needed[^2].

+[^2]: This trick is based on directing SSH over WebSockets which might stop working if Gradient.run infrastructure is changed in a non-trivial way.

 1. Create and start Gradient notebook.
    In advanced options